GSEII Islands header

 Dominica

-Dominica Dominica seeks to move in St. Lucia's direction but trails a couple of years in the planning process.
-This country with a population of just over 70,000 is renowned for its natural beauty as "the nature island of the Caribbean," and possesses the Central Caribbean's only Natural World Heritage Site - Morne Trois Pitons National Park.
-Dominica has one advantage over its Caribbean neighbors— over one third of its electricity comes from renewable sources, and in some years of hydroelectric abundance, use of this power source has exceeded fossil fuel electricity generation.
+DominicaDominica, with a population of just over 70,000, is renowned for its natural beauty as "the nature island of the Caribbean," and possesses the Central Caribbean's only Natural World Heritage Site - Morne Trois Pitons National Park.

 Energy Efficiency in DOMLEC Distribution System

-Energy Efficiency in DOMLEC distribution systemElectricity distribution in Dominica is operated by the national power utility, Dominica Electricity Services Limited (DOMLEC).
-This project looks at interventions aimed to reduce energy and power losses in the DOMLEC distribution system.
-In 2001, energy losses exceeded 19%.
-In 2002, losses were 18.3% of gross generation, 18.6% of net generation, for a total wasted energy of 14,643 kWh.
-In a small electrical system like Dominica’s, transmission and distribution (T&D) losses should be in the 4-6% range.
+Objective: Electricity distribution in Dominica is operated by the national power utility, Dominica Electricity Services Limited (DOMLEC).
+2002, losses were 18.6% of net generation, for a total wasted energy of 14,643 kWh.
+In a small electrical system like Dominica's, transmission and distribution losses should be in the 4-6% range.
+This project, therefore, looks at interventions aimed to reduce energy and power losses in the DOMLEC distribution system.

 Energy Efficiency Lighting Project